Skiing and Snowboarding at Mammoth Mountain

-NOTE: Advance purchase of lift tickets is required for the 2020/21 season.
+NOTE: Advance purchase of lift tickets is strongly suggested for the 2021/22 season.
 At this time, season pass holders are not required to have reservations.

 Mammoth Mountain has lift ticket offices at all four base lodges — Main Lodge, Canyon Lodge, Eagle Lodge and The Mill (by Chairs 2 and 10)— the Mountain Center in The Village at Mammoth.

 Save on Mammoth Mountain lift tickets by purchasing at least seven days in advance or buying multi-day lift tickets.

 Pricing is based on seasonality.
 Mammoth Mountain lift tickets can be used at June Mountain, however June Mountain lift tickets cannot be used at Mammoth Mountain.

 Mammoth Mountain Rentals

 NOTE: Plan ahead to avoid busy times as rental shop capacity will be limited due to COVID-19 restrictions.